Chapter 6 Managing Accessions

 Pedigree data can be uploaded from your computer by clicking on “Upload Pedigree File”

-You can find detailed information on how to prepare pedigree file by clicking on “File format information”
+You can find detailed information on how to prepare pedigree file by clicking on “File format information”.
+The file format can be tab or comma delimited text file, or Excel files (.xls or .xlsx).

 progeny name female parent accession male parent accession type